 It is the responsibility of the student to obtain an appropriate visa through the nearest United States consulate or embassy.
 For more information, visit the online resources provided for students seeking ESL study provided by International Student Services in the Center for Global Engagement.

-Our preferred deadline for Summer 2017 is MAY 31ST.
+Our priority deadline for Summer 2018 is APRIL 1ST.

 - What does preferred deadline mean?
 This is the deadline that allows us to guarantee space in classes and dormitories.
 So apply early, and reserve your seat today!